-A colourful layer of light around us: that’s the aura.
+A colorful layer of light around us: That’s the aura.
 But does it exist, and what is it?
 Are we able to see it?
 Journalist Lisette Thooft looks into the fascinating phenomenon and comes to a remarkable conclusion.

 Everybody has one.
 Sometimes you can see someones aura, even if you’re not an aura reader.
 It doesn’t mean that you see a colourful cloud around people, like in an aura photo.
 But you feel your friend is down, even if she tries to hide it.
 Or you just know that there’s anger around your partner, even if you can only see his back.
 Or you approach a spiritual person and experience the peace and serenity they radiate.
 There is something we can’t really describe, something that is called aura in spiritual circles.

 Many ancient traditions and philosophies make mention of the layer of light around us.
 Hinduism, Buddhism, Sikhism and Jainism all state that, apart from a ‘normal’ body, we all have an energetic body, invisible for the non-spiritual eye.
 The Buddhist flag contains the colors that, according to rumour, were visible in Buddha’s aura when he was enlightened.
 In old paintings, the main Christian figures – Jesus, Mary, the saints – were surrounded by an aureole or at least a halo, a circle of light above their heads.

 In anthroposophy, there are four body layers.
 The ether body supplies the physical body with spirit and growth.
 In the astral body, your feelings, preferences and aversions emerge.
 The spirit body organizes your ego – it’s home to your self awareness, it enables you to use words and to reflect on yourself.